harvard-lil/website-static/app/_posts/2026/2026-09-24-who-will-steward-humanity-s-public-data.md

 ---

-Hello everyone, before I get started, I want to give a shout out to [Molly Hardy](/about/#molly-hardy) and [Jack Cushman](/about/#jack-cushman) at the Harvard Library Innovation Lab for giving me this opportunity to reflect on some of the most pressing challenges of our time.
+Hello everyone, before I get started, I want to give a shout-out to [Molly Hardy](/about/#molly-hardy) and [Jack Cushman](/about/#jack-cushman) at the Harvard Library Innovation Lab for giving me this opportunity to reflect on some of the most pressing challenges of our time.

 With [Jennifer Chapman](/about/#jennifer-chapman) as my counterpart, we've spearheaded the Public Data Infrastructure Research and Development project and through this work, we've gotten the chance to zoom way, way, _way_ out and take a look at the global public data landscape.